 People may SAY that they just want the tips, but what they are really saying is, “Don’t bore me with your stories.
 Just give me the tips!”

 If you tell a GOOD story, things shift massively.

 Tell them exciting stories that convince them that the dry facts coming up are things that will change their life.

 This is why 2 people can give the same information, but you only listen to 1 of them and actually implement what they say.

 You have bought into their ideology and advice.

 Cash is the byproduct of marketing, not products, and marketing is the act of changing beliefs with the intent of making a purchase.

 Often when we have products and services, you need people to change their beliefs.

-Take my signature list building course, Traffic Subscribers Yours 2.0, there are many beliefs that need to change before the purchase happen:
+Take my signature list building course, List Building Incubator, there are many beliefs that need to change before the purchase happen:

 - People have to believe that building an email list is important.